2025 CS Kinoshita Group Cup

 The 2025 Kinoshita Group Cup was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Japan Skating Federation, and the third event of the 2025–26 ISU Challenger Series.
-It was held at the Kanku Ice Arena in Osaka, Japan, on September 5–7, 2025.
+It was held at the Kanku Ice Arena in Osaka, Japan, from September 5 to 7, 2025.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance, and skaters earned ISU World Standing points based on their results.
+Cha Jun-hwan of South Korea won the men's event, Mone Chiba of Japan won the women's event, Riku Miura and Ryuichi Kihara of Japan won the pairs event, and Marie-Jade Lauriault and Romain Le Gac of Canada won the ice dance event.

 Background

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-The 2025–26 Challenger Series consists of eleven events, of which the Kinoshita Group Cup was the third.
+The 2025–26 Challenger Series consisted of eleven events, of which the Kinoshita Group Cup was the third.
+The 2025 Kinoshita Group Cup was held at the Kanku Ice Arena in Osaka, Japan, from September 5 to 7, 2025.

 Changes to preliminary assignments

-The International Skating Union published the initial list of entries on August 8, 2025.
+The International Skating Union published the preliminary list of entrants on August 8, 2025.